 One of the most notable side effects is that your baby may dribble more than usual.
 This is because the babies’ teeth get ready to push through the gums.

 There is a lot more saliva and bacteria around the mouth, neck chin, and cheeks.
 So try to keep the area as clean as possible.
 It also helps to keep your baby dry.
-This is when the dribble bibs come in handy.
+This is when the organic dribble bibs come in handy.
 Make sure the bib you choose is an absorbent and soft type.
 We use a bamboo cotton mix on the backing of our bibs which are both soft and super absorbent.
 This material is also an eco-friendly and sustainable material.
 The front of the dribble bib is made from cotton material and has pleats on the front to capture as much of the drool as possible, keeping the baby and clothes dry.

 We hope this has been helpful in learning about baby chew toys and teethers in general.
 Please see your doctor or dentist at the first sign that your baby is teething.
 In addition, any toy used should be under strict adult supervision.
 The baby should not be left alone while using any of the above items.